igar15/votingsystem/interaction_example.md

 Show Picture 3

 #### 4. The menu has been created
 Once created, the menu is displayed on the page (no dishes have been added to the menu at the moment).
+The created menu published status is 'false', so the menu is not available for viewing by users.
-If menu's published status is 'false', the page displays buttons for adding/updating/deleting dishes to the menu.
+Since menu's published status is 'false', the page displays buttons for adding/updating/deleting dishes to the menu.
 Show Picture 4

 #### 5. Admin creates a dish for the menu